heiglandreas/piwik/README.md

 ## License:

-THis module is licensed according to the [LICENSE](LICENSE)-Document.
+This module is licensed according to the [LICENSE](LICENSE)-Document.